 The world is changing with each eye blink, and the only way to feel the pulse of the ubiquitous tension is to automate what can be automated, and delegate what can be delegated.
 Focus on solving the right problem, not the hard problem.
 Do not pay for complexity and confusion, let the professionals handle what they are best in.

 The iPaaS market offers various ready-built and unified integrations that cover the majority of business needs.
 Just pick up the one that matches your needs and goals the most.
 Not only will it save your time, money and honey, but also, as a consequence, this will help you reach new audience.
 Offering an integrated product will attract customers who use different software.

 Everyone benefits from a well-done integration.
 Each time our team develops integration, we strive to make it worthful.
-However, building a good API connection is far beyond writing a solid code.
+However, building a good API connection is far beyond writing solid code.
 You have to be an analyst, a marketer, a support assistant, a designer, a manager.
-You have to stay patient, creative, constantly improve and simplify.
+You have to stay patient, creative, constantly improve, and simplify.
 Above all, you have to align the integrations with the company’s priorities.